kubewarden/container-resources-policy/README.md

 Kubernetes containers.
-It follows a two-step verification process: initially checking whether the container has defined resource requirements, and subsequently ensuring that these resources fall within the permissible range set by the maximum resource requirements configured in the policy settings.
+It follows a two-step verification process: initially checking whether the container has defined resource requirements, and subsequently ensuring that these resources fall within the permissible range set by the minimum and maximum resource requirements configured in the policy settings.

 ## Configuration